JanVUlrich/viridianlife/src/content/posts/a-viridian-perspective.md

 [INSERT TIPPING POINTS IN SOCIETY – first slow, then fast - hockey stick]

 Humans are generally able to act one way and think another way, and maintain this cognitive dissonance for quite some time!
 But the tensions that inevitable emerge from this disharmonious state will make itself known soon enough, and sometimes unpleasantly so.

 Therefore the question is how not only how to live a _sustainable_ life, but to do so _sustainably_ in the long term.
 The inner, personal world and the outer, living world are inevitably connected.

+## Is a vision all we really need?

+* Solarpunk
+* In a world of dystopian visions, we need aspirational stories, boundless imaginations and courage